-The Lake District National Park is delivering Routes to Resilience, a £3million programme to restore the Public Rights of Way network following the destruction of Storm Desmond in December 2015.
+The Lake District National Park delivered Routes to Resilience, a £3million programme to restore the Public Rights of Way network following the destruction of Storm Desmond in December 2015.

 This will go some way towards addressing the £10million of damage caused by Storm Desmond in the National Park.
 As well as improving access, the work aims to maintain a vibrant local tourist economy and build increased resilience to potential future flooding.

-Routes to Resilience is funded by the Rural Payments Agency with money from the European Agricultural Fund for Rural Development.
+Routes to Resilience was funded by the Rural Payments Agency with money from the European Agricultural Fund for Rural Development.

 Take a look at the September 2018 highlight report.

 Keep up to date with the latest news and developments in your area.